 You can see at a glance, that the material used here is comparable.
 Both Gospel writers are using shared material, but in a very different order and in different contexts.
 Remember, that both Matthew and Luke are using teaching materials from Jesus sermons — what “Jesus said” is in focus here.
 But it is not ordered in a sequential, chronological way.
 Both Matthew and Luke are ordering Jesus teaching to suit their own theme or point.
 Luke’s material is arranged with a purpose.
 So we need to determine his purpose.
 This material is determined by theme and connection; it’s not a sequence of events that happened in this order.
 Both Matthew and Luke are using the material to develop their point or theme.

 It is also worth noting, that in Luke’s story, the crowd challenges the source of His power (“some of the crowd”) and then “others” ask for a sign.
 But they have just had a sign.
 The miracles and the deliverances are miraculous signs.
 Why ask for more?
-We will deal with that matter tomorrow.
-In Matthew’s version, it is the Pharisees and teachers of the Law, who are behind the criticism.
+We will deal with that matter in the next Gem.
+In Matthew’s version, it’s the Pharisees and teachers of the Law, who are behind the criticism.
 Whereas in Luke’s material, the criticism comes from the crowd, and starts generally, then becomes focused on the Pharisees and the Scribes later.

 I never see a bitter person who is thankful, nor a thankful person who is bitter.Leticia Seviraneta